 Each chromosome in a human gamete is inherited from one of the parents.
 As a result of crossover, at least one, and on average 1.6 segments of DNA on a gamete chromosome is sourced from a chromosome provided by the other parent.
 Thus, both sets of grandparents are represented in each inherited chromosome pair.
 Following is a simplified graphic of the division of the inherited autosomal genome over the generations (unattributed file scraped from the Internet):

 There are different measures of chromosome length: number of BPs, number of SNPs, and centiMorgans (cM).
-A cM is not actually a fixed measure of DNA length, but rather a probabilistic measure, which accounts for the hot and cold spots mentioned previously.
+A cM is not actually a fixed measure of DNA length, but rather a probabilistic measure that accommodates the hot and cold spots mentioned previously.
 1 cM is defined as the amount of location-specific DNA for which a 1% probability exists of its containing a segment crossover point.
 The average chromosome length is ~160 cM.
 Since there is, by definition, a 100% probability that a crossover point will occur in 100cM, all chromosomes are ensured to host one crossover segment; thus one can say no grandparent will be left out.
-(Other measures of chromosome length are BPs and SNPs; 1 cM contains on average about 1 million BPs, but this count varies widely in differing chromosomes and in M/F gametes.)